metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 # I can't see my tables

-You have connected Metabase to a database, but:
+You've connected Metabase to a database, but:

 - you don't see the tables in the [Data Model](../data-modeling/metadata-editing.md) section of the Admin Panel,
 - the tables don't appear in the [Data Browser](https://www.metabase.com/learn/getting-started/data-browser),